MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 writer: read through body content
 -->

 The Microsoft Edge WebView2 control lets you interact with and modify network requests.
-You can either provide a response or modify the network request using the `webResourceRequested` and `webResourceResponseReceived` events.
+You can either provide a response or modify the network request using the `WebResourceRequested` and `WebResourceResponseReceived` events.
 There is also special functionality that allows you to navigate with specific network requests using the `NavigateWithWebResourceRequest API`.

 This article describes how you can modify network requests.
 Use this API and approach to:
 * Upload local file content to your app to add support for offline functionality.